 Query: Water Charge of Rs.
 1.74 Crore is claimed under each unit in table 39 of the Petition instead of Rs.
 0.22 Crore as worked out from Table 38.
 The Petitioner should the reasons for same and reconcile the figures.

 Reply: The Hon’ble commission approved the water charges of Rs.
 1.74 Crore under each unit, vide its order dated 19th February 2018.
 Since the Petitioner filed the petition for APR of FY 2017-18, the same charges as approved was considered.
 Subsequently, the Petitioner has filed the petition for true-up for FY 2017-18, 2nd July 2021, which is subjudice before the Hon’ble Commission.
 In the true-up petition, the Petitioner has claimed the water charges as per the books of account.
 The water charges liability accounted in the FY 2017-18 is Rs.
 1.74 Crore out of the Ex-bus capacity of 492 MW.
 The Petitioner is supplying 122.85 MW power to JBVNL by virtue of PPA signed with them.
 Hence, the water charges attribute to JBVNL power is Rs.
 0.44 Crore.
+At present a case is pending with Hon’ble High Court for water Charges and Water quantity.
+Since the matter is subjudice, the petitioner craves leave to submit any such incidental expenses incurred pursuant to such award by the Court.
+The Hon’ble Commission is requested to allow the same at such later submission that will be made by the petitioner.